 The length, diameter, shape and velocity of a given projectile determine the twist rate that best stabilizes it in flight.
 Shorter higher-caliber (read: larger-diameter) bullets tend to require slower twist rates, while longer, smaller-caliber bullets require higher twist rates.
 Our earlier examples highlight this, with the fat .45ACP barrel featuring a 1:16-inch twist rate and the 5.56 mm AR-15 barrel a faster 1:7-inch twist rate.

-However, end users utilize a variety of different types of ammunition in their firearms, so usually it makes sense to optimize specifically not for a single projectile but rather for a range of different types of bullets.
+However, end users utilize a variety of different types of ammunition in their firearms; so usually it makes sense to optimize specifically not for a single projectile but rather for a range of different types of bullets.
 So what happens if the twist rate is too high or too low?
-When the projectile is not spun quickly enough, it may not be sufficiently stabilized in flight and begin to yaw and tumble, destroying its accuracy.
+When the projectile is not spun quickly enough, it may not be sufficiently stabilized in flight; then it begins to yaw and tumble, destroying its accuracy.
 This is often seen on the target as “keyholing,” where the bullet no longer leaves behind a nice round hole but instead perforates the paper at an angle.
 On the other hand, excessive twist rates can affect accuracy, accelerate wear and even rip jackets apart and cause projectiles to disintegrate.

 The popularity of the AR-15 platform and the wide variety of different .223 and 5.56mm loads for different applications provide a perfect example of the challenge of trying to accommodate all the different combinations.
 There’s everything from light .223 varmint rounds that are just fine with slower twist rates like 1:12-inch, to commercial 55-grain loads that are content with 1:9-inch, to badass military loads such as Mk262 with 77-grain SMK bullets that like 1:7-inch twist rates.
 Anyone who decides to build up their own upper will need to decide between an array of barrel choices.